davidfig/yy-menu/README.md

 # yy-menu
-WIP for a menu system for web apps inspired by Electron
+WIP for a menu system for web apps inspired by Electron.
+Also includes an implementation of Accelerators to allow keyboard access to the menu (and global keyboard access across the app).

 ## installation

     npm i yy-menu

+## WIP demo

 ## License